goldmont/ROMInstaller/README.md

         -->
     ```
-    * After defining the elements, you have to create the preference:
+    * After defining the items, you have to create the preference:

       ``` xml
           <PreferenceCategory